Cowboy Essentials: What Equipment Do Roughstock Cowboys Bring to Rodeos?

-For bull riding, contestants will travel with a rope that is typically a 16-foot long braided piece of polypropylene complete with a bell at the bottom.
-When bull riders slide down on to the bull, they hand the “tail” of the rope to a friend to pull tight.
+For bull riding, contestants will travel with a rope, typically a 16-foot long braided piece of polypropylene complete with a bell at the bottom.
+When bull riders slide down onto the bull, they hand the “tail” of the rope to a friend to pull tight.
 Once it’s good and snug, the rider will position his hand into the handle of the rope, grabbing the “tail” and taking his wrap.
-Once the ride is complete, the rider will undo his hand from the handle and the bell attached to the bottom of the bull rope, for added weight, aids in the rope falling off the bull.
+Once the ride is complete, the rider will undo his hand from the handle, and the bell attached to the bottom of the bull rope, for added weight, aids in the rope falling off the bull.

 Along with wearing chaps and a vest, if you look closely, you can also see the bareback rider is using a mouth guard.

 The PRCA currently has more than 70 rules that protect the rough stock before, during and after the rodeo event.
 One of those rules applies to the contestants’ spurs, which limits the length of the spurs.